Package 'MortalityLaws'

 LT6

-# Example 4 --- Abridged life table w using my own 'ax' ------------
+# Example 4 --- Abridged life table using a custom 'ax' --------

-# otherwise an error message will be returned.
+# will be returned.

 my_ax <- c(0.1, 1.5, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2,